Our Mission

 At times, a more comprehensive psychological assessment may be necessary to gain a better understanding of a child’s functioning in school.
 In these instances, a Clinical Psychological evaluation is requested.
 These evaluations are completed by a licensed Clinical Psychologist.
 The psychologist will often interview parents, teachers, and/or the student, observe the student, and review the school’s files.
 Occasionally, additional evaluations (e.g., test batteries or rating scales) may be completed.

-Our mission is to foster a supportive and collaborative community for parents of students with disabilities.
+Mission Statement Our mission is to foster a supportive and collaborative community for parents of students with disabilities.
 We aim to create a space for open dialogue and collaboration between families and schools, where ideas can be shared and input can be provided to improve processes.
 Together we strive to enhance the overall well-being and success of our children within the special education community, ensuring equity and excellence across districts.

 If contents fail to load, please reload page.